angelawu236/Mediary/README.md

 # mediary

-Mediary is a flutter mobile app that helps users track and review their watched-media - including movies and shows.
+Mediary is a flutter mobile app that helps users track and review their watched media, such as movies and shows.

 --
 ## Features